The 2021 Competition is at our own EPIC rink! Registration deadline is June 1.

 - Put in your skater’s USFS number and PIN from a previous competition as prompted.

-- For solo/interpretives: Put in skater information, and your own name for Chaperone information (this gets you a badge for each)
+- For solo/interpretives: Put in skater information, and your own name for Chaperone information (this gets you a badge).
+(Also: The age of the skater determines if the skater will purchase an All-Event Ticket OR Chaperone credential.)

-- For duets: Create a “team name” that will be read/displayed for the event, and the number of skaters (2).
+- For duets/trios: Create a “team name” that will be read/displayed for the event, and the number of skaters (2).

 - Put in your (parent) information for Team Contact and chaperone.